ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* mesh

-Mesh of this model
+Mesh of this model.

 <a id="compolyx.Model.mesh_query"></a>

 #### mesh_query(name, position, selection='all', entity=None, entities=None, simulate=False, component=None)

-Query arbitrary data from the mesh of the model
+Query arbitrary data from the mesh of the model.

 * **Parameters:**
   - name: Data type to query:
-    - labels, indices
+    - labels, indices.
-    - etypes
+    - etypes.
-    - coordinates
+    - coordinates.
-    - angles (needs component)
+    - angles (needs component).
-    - thickness (needs component)
+    - thickness (needs component).
-    - normals
+    - normals.
-    - orientations, ref_directions, fiber_directions, transverse_directions
+    - orientations, ref_directions, fiber_directions, transverse_directions.
-    - draped_fiber_directions, draped_transverse_directions
+    - draped_fiber_directions, draped_transverse_directions.
-    - ply_offsets (offset vector)
+    - ply_offsets (offset vector).
-    - area, volume, mass, price
+    - area, volume, mass, price.
-    - cog (centre of gravity)
+    - cog (centre of gravity).
-    - offset (offset in the thickness direction)
+    - offset (offset in the thickness direction).
   - component: Defines the component.
-Needed for name=’angles’ or ‘thickness’
+Needed for name=’angles’ or ‘thickness’.
     - angles: design_angle, shear, draped_fiber_angle, draped_transverse_angle. design_angle is the default.
     - thickness: thickness, relative_thickness_correction. thickness is the default.
   - position: Position where data is queried:
-    - nodal
+    - nodal.
-    - centroid
+    - centroid.
-    - element_nodal
+    - element_nodal.
   - selection: The selection set determines the selected nodes and elements.
     Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as
-    - model.selection
+    - model.selection.
-    - scene.active_set
+    - scene.active_set.
   - entity: Specialized queries require the specification of an additional associated entity, e.g. an oriented element set is needed to compute orientations.
     Entity can be given as NamedGraphObjects or vertex descriptor.